SurakshsSalian/SurakshsSalian/README.md

 Hello
 I'm Suraksha R, Iam pursuing my MCA at St Aloysius college manglore, I am currently a Intern at Indian Space Research Organization (ISRO).
-I like to code,read novels and I like to learn new programming language.
+I like to code,read novels and I like to learn new programming languages.

+I am looking forward to an opportunity where I can utilize my skills in constituting effectively to the sucess of the organization and further improvement to my skills.

-- 🌱 I’m currently learning **Deep learning, cloud**
+I’m currently learning **Deep learning, cloud**

 <h3 align="left">Connect with me: Surakshasalian456@gmail.com</h3>
 <p align="left">